pfertyk/blog/content/003-crystal-vs-real-life.md

 crystal build --release grayscale.cr
 ```

-I executed this program on a 1920x1080 px image.
+I executed this program on a 1920x1080 pixels image.
 I was a bit surprised that the
 execution time was around 1 second.
 I compared it with the similar program written
 in Python: